isomerpages/pa-cdccs/_programmes/Socio Emotional Wellness/The Purple Parade.md

 The first Purple Parade was held at Hong Lim Park in 2013.
 The Parade consists of participating groups and individuals, representing a community of like-minded organisations such as Voluntary Welfare Organisations, schools, social enterprises, government agencies and corporations.
 They are all united by a common belief that People with Disabilities have abilities and are able to contribute to society.

 We celebrated our 10th Anniversary in 2022!
 For this momentous milestone, we had a 10-week celebration and the return of a physical parade at Suntec City.
 Over 10,000 participants took part in the massive event, with 200 organisations, 5000 contingent paraders and garnering over 80,000 online engagements.
-Relive the magic of our 10th Anniversary here!
+Relive the magic of our 10th Anniversary in the video below!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/f5RYHmoy8JE?start=4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>